 The Faculty Board of Science and Technology

-120 credits of which 90 credits should be in the main area of studies natural sciences or technology including the course Meteorology, hydrology and environmental measurement techniques 15 credits.
+120 credits of which 90 credits in science/engineering including the course Meteorology, Hydrology and Environmental Measurement Techniques, 15 credits.

 On completion of the course, the student should be able to:

 in more detail describe the earth's global climate